Supply Chain Management

 Supply Chain Definition

-However, supply chain management is termed as managing the flow of products and services that starts from origin and finishes with the product’s consumption by the customer.
+Supply chain management is termed as managing the flow of products and services that starts from origin and finishes with the product’s consumption by the customer.
 It further includes the movement/transport and storage of goods like raw materials, work in progress and full furnished goods.

 What is Supply Chain Management?